CPUjoker303/netlify2.0/content/posts/best-marine-speakers-without-amp-january-2021.md

 Next is the Kenwood KFC-1653MRW review, and this tan-colored boat speaker comes in an elegant body design with 6.5 Inches sized speakers.
 On the front body design of Kenwood Boat Speakers, you will see black UV-resistant grilles that protect woofers and have a truly water-resistant PP Cone.

 The Kenwood KFC-1653MRW comes with a 1.0" Balanced Dome Tweeter, which shows durability and produces clear sound.
 These Kenwood KFC-1653MRW speakers can easily fit any boat's sound system due to their special marine boat design.
 To run these Kenwood marine speakers, you have to give 50 watts of RMS (150 peaks) and enjoy the sound and rock the boat.

-## What is recent buyers report

-We found 961 global ratings and a seventy-six percent 5-star rating of Kenwood KFC-1653MRW, which is a good sign, and we have read best about these Kenwood marine speakers.
-Most people show love to these Kenwood speakers and saying installation is easy and has better sound quality.

 #### Specifications